modemlooper/Adaptivate/readme.md

  single.php becomes mobile-single.php

 If the file exists and the user visits the site from a mobile device the mobile template file will be served instead.
 You can edit this file removing things you do not want to display on mobile devices.
 Sidebars are a good thing to drop from mobile.
 Sidebars create more content for a mobile device to render and can slow down the page and degrade the experience.
-Maybe you only want to show the_exceprt on mobile.
+Maybe you only want to show the_excerpt on mobile.

 List of files you can copy over to /mobile/